jodhpurlaxman/rtlwifi_new/README.md

 Please note the first paragraph above.

 For all distros:
-git clone https://github.com/lwfinger/rtlwifi_new.git -b extended cd rtlwifi_new make sudo make install sudo modprobe -r <<YOUR WIRELESS DRIVER CODE>> sudo modprobe <<YOUR WIRELESS DRIVER CODE>>
+cd rtlwifi_new
+make
+sudo chmod +x install.sh
+sudo ./install.sh
+or
+sudo make install
+sudo modprobe -r rtl8723be
+sudo modprobe rtl8723be ant_sel=3
+echo "options rtl8723be ant_sel=3" | sudo tee /etc/modprobe.d/rtl8723be.conf

 #### Option configuration
 If it turns out that your system needs one of the configuration options, then do the following: